 NAPUAP INDIANS.
 The Napuap (Nacuap, Napuat) Indians were one of five Coahuiltecan groups reported to be living in the vicinity of present Corpus Christi during the middle eighteenth century.
 The name appears only in documents pertaining to expeditions sent out by José de Escandón from what is now Tamaulipas.
 In later times the Napuap Indians were probably known by some other name.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "NAPUAP INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmn15.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "NAPUAP INDIANS," accessed July 07, 2020, http://www.tshaonline.org/handbook/online/articles/bmn15.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.